Practical tradeoffs between memory, compute, and performance in learned optimizers: Optimizers

 \textbf{First-order hand-designed optimizers:} Hand-designed optimizers typically have a simple form, and a small number of hyperparameters ($\theta$), which are tuned by random search \citep{bergstra2012random}, Bayesian optimization \citep{snoek2012practical}, or other low-dimensional black-box optimization techniques \citep{bergstra2011algorithms, golovin2017google, optuna_2019}.
 They mostly have low overhead in terms of compute and memory usage.
 For instance, Adam \citep{kingma2014adam} has two accumulators, and SGD has none\footnote{Some hand-designed methods, such as Shampoo \citep{gupta2018shampoo, anil2020second}, involve considerable compute overhead, but can make more progress per update step.}.

 In this work, we experiment with four kinds of hand-designed optimizers: SGD~\citep{robbins1951stochastic, bottou2010large}, SGDM (SGD with momentum) \citep{polyak1964some}, Adam~\citep{kingma2014adam}, and Nesterov accelerated Adam ~\citep{dozat2016incorporating} with AdamW~\citep{loshchilov2017decoupled} style weight decay (NAdamW).
 For SGD, SGDM, and Adam, we search over learning rates every half order of magnitude between $10^{-7}$ and $1$.
+For SGM we set momentum to $0.9$ and for Adam we set $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$.
 For NAdamW we use random search with many more hyperparameter configurations per task (1000) and a much larger search space over $8$ hyperparameters controlling: first and second momentum time scales, weight decays, and learning rate schedules.
 Past work has shown this to be a powerful search space~\citep{metz2020using} and, in our work, this dramatically outperforms learning rate search.
 See Appendix~\ref{app:nadamw_form} for more details.
 Many other hand-designed optimizer architectures have been proposed \citep{ruder2016overview, zeiler2012adadelta, reddi2018adaptive, you2019large, liu2019variance}, but their practical benefits are small in most situations \citep{schmidt2020descending}.

 \textbf{Factorized optimizers:} In some settings, having even one additional copy of parameters to use for accumulators is too costly.
 Recent methods such as AdaFactor~\citep{shazeer2018adafactor} and SM3~\citep{anil2019memory} factorize the weights and accumulate statistics using a sub-linear amount of memory with respect to parameters.
 This style of accumulator has not been explored in the context of learned optimizers, but we will show this provides an effective way to improve performance without meaningfully increasing memory overhead (\sref{sec:arch_sweep}).